Scorpibear/lazycure/trunk/ReadMeForDevelopers.txt

 Notes:
 When you could not create automated unit test, add manual test case to LazyCure_TestCases.xls file.
 Every bug should have appropriate test case.
 LazyCure requirements could be found at http://lazycure.wiki.sourceforge.net/Requirements.
+In case of any questions, please, contact Mikhail Subach (Scorpibear) by emailing at scorpibear@tut.by.